brutella/hkcam/README.md

 If you want to create your own surveillance camera, you can run `hkcam` on a Raspberry Pi.
 You can use a [camera module](https://www.raspberrypi.com/products/camera-module-v2/) or attach an USB camera.

-I love those [ELP 1080P USB cameras](https://de.aliexpress.com/item/4000562253329.html), which are IP66 waterproof and also work in the dark.
+I love those [ELP 1080P USB cameras](https://de.aliexpress.com/item/4000562253329.html), which are IP66 waterproof and have IR LEDs for night vision.

 <img alt="ELP 1080p" src="_img/elp-1080p.jpg?raw=true" width="400" />

 ---